bruigtp/curs_bioestadistica_R/README.md

 ## Materials

-Updated 27th March 2025.
-It contains only materials (slides, code and exercise) belonging to the first, second, third and fourth session.
+Updated 2nd April 2025.
+It contains the complete materials (slides, code, and exercises) of the course.